Okyeame Kwame: Tourism

-Corporate Associations
+Corporate associations

 Due to his notoriety as a national icon in his native Ghana, Kwame has become an iconic figure for corporate Ghana.
-He has so far become a brand ambassador for MTN Group, GT Bank and Coca-Cola in Ghana, aside being appointed the public relations officer of the Musicians Union of Ghana (MUSIGA) from 2012 to 2013 and the Ghana Music Right Owner (GHAMRO) in 2014.
+He is a brand ambassador for MTN Group, GT Bank and Coca-Cola in Ghana.
+He was the public relations officer of the Musicians Union of Ghana (MUSIGA) from 2012 to 2013 and of Ghana Music Rights Organization in 2014.

-Kwame was chosen to serve as the ambassador for the "My African Union, My Voice" campaign in 2015, which was launched by the African Union in Addis Ababa as part of the "State of the Union" (SoTU) project, which is currently being carried out in several African nations, including Ghana.
-The campaign's declaration intends to raise public awareness of the African Union's goals and to encourage active citizen participation in the Union's member states' execution of its protocols, conventions, and policy choices.
+Kwame was chosen as the ambassador for the "My African Union, My Voice" campaign in 2015, which was launched by the African Union in Addis Ababa as part of the "State of the Union" (SoTU) project, which is currently being carried out in several African nations, including Ghana.
+The campaign intends to raise public awareness of the African Union's goals and encourage active citizen participation in the Union's member states' execution of its protocols, conventions, and policy choices.

-In the same year, he was appointed ambassador for the Junior Boys Mentoring Conference, a youth-focused non-governmental initiative in Accra which seeks to equip young people with the necessary knowledge and skills that will enable them to tackle challenges as they come into contact with the outside world.
+In the same year, he was appointed ambassador for the Junior Boys Mentoring Conference, a youth-focused non-governmental initiative in Accra, which seeks to equip young people with the knowledge and skills that will enable them to tackle challenges as they come into contact with the outside world.

-Kwame has also collaborated with MDS Lancet Laboratories on his Hepatitis B project, vaccinating more than 10,000 Ghanaians.
-The screening exercise is aimed at creating public awareness about Hepatitis B which has become rampant among Ghanaians.
+Kwame collaborated with MDS Lancet Laboratories on his Hepatitis B project, vaccinating more than 10,000 Ghanaians.
+The screening exercise is aimed at creating public awareness about Hepatitis B, which has become rampant among Ghanaians.